ied3vil/LanguageSwitcher/README.md

     <li><a href="{{ url('lang/sw') }}"><img src="/img/flags/sw.png" alt="">{{ trans('locale.sw') }}</a></li>
 </ul>
 ```
+If you want to evidentiate the current selection language, you can use App::getLocale() or LanguageSwitcher::getCurrentLanguage().
 ##More Information
 You can find more information on regarding this package on my website, [www.ied3vil.com](http://www.ied3vil.com).